 - For the topping: Melt chocolate and coconut oil in small sauce pan, stirring frequently.

-- Store bars in fridge.
+- Store bars in fridge or freezer.

 *You may use any type of pitted date, just be sure to measure by grams